 May 10, 2026

-If you’ve been researching olympic national park elopements, you already know this park covers nearly a million acres of rainforest, alpine meadow, and wild coastline.
-What’s harder to convey is how well the park actually works as an elopement venue, start to finish.
-This is a breakdown of one full elopement day: getting ready at the Misty Valley Inn, saying vows in the Hoh Rainforest, and cutting cake at Lake Crescent.
+If you’ve been researching Olympic National Park elopements, you already know this park covers nearly a million acres of rainforest, alpine meadow, and wild coastline.
+What’s harder to convey is how well the park actually works as an elopement venue, from start to finish.
+You truly have so many options of terrain and backdrops.
+This featured elopement is a breakdown of what it’s like to hop around to multiple locations and the beautiful, diverse effect it will have on your photos (not to mention an incredible day!)

 The Misty Valley Inn sits along the Hoh River corridor, close enough to the rainforest trailheads that you’re not burning half your morning in the car.
 For couples planning an Olympic National Park elopement, location matters more than it might seem.
 Early morning light in the Hoh is worth waking up for, and staying nearby means you can actually use it.

 The inn is quiet and unhurried.
+It feels more like you’re in somebody’s home than a hotel.
+Even though there are other people staying there, you are unlikely to run into anyone.
+There’s no hotel lobby energy here, no strangers to navigate.
 Cedar walls, river sounds, old-growth trees outside the window.
 It’s a practical choice that doesn’t feel like a compromise.
 Bring your florals, hang your dress, and take your time.
-There’s no hotel lobby energy here, no strangers to navigate.
+Check out the Misty Valley Inn’s website here.

-The Hoh Rainforest is one of the most requested locations for olympic national park elopements, and for straightforward reasons.
+The Hoh Rainforest is one of the most requested locations for Olympic National Park elopements, and for good reasons.
 The Hall of Mosses trail puts you under a canopy of Weeping Western Hemlocks draped in moss, with Sitka spruce and Douglas fir pushing up through the understory.
 The light is diffused and consistent.
 The scale of the trees gives every photo genuine depth.

 My best advice for your Hoh Rainforest elopement: Go early.
 The trail gets busy by mid-morning, especially in summer.
 An elopement ceremony at 7 or 8am in the Hoh feels completely private.
 By 10am, you’re sharing the path.
 On the other hand, going much later in the day once the crowds have dwindled has promises of providing privacy for your vows.